EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.SolarSys.md

 ### celestial.SolarSys.get_orbit_files

 Get asteroids/comets orbital elements from JPL, save locally and read.
-Package: celestial.SolarSys Description: Get asteroids and comets orbital elements from JPL and read into a matlab structure.
+Package: celestial.SolarSys OBSOLETE: see Installer/install and Installer.readElementsFileJPL Description: Get asteroids and comets orbital elements from JPL and read into a matlab structure.

     Get asteroids/comets orbital elements from JPL, save locally and read.
     Package: celestial.SolarSys
+    OBSOLETE: see Installer/install and Installer.readElementsFileJPL
     Description: Get asteroids and comets orbital elements from JPL
     and read into a matlab structure.
     Input  : - 'wget','get' - get the latest orbital elements file from JPL